 We considered how recognition rules distinguish what is right from what is not, given a subject matter with respect to which such questions arise.
 I have no theory to tell me what the subject matters of moral assessment are; on my theory, that is a pretheoretical question.
 I have only a sense that morality and moral assessment concern what makes it possible for human beings to flourish together.
-Given this pretheoretical understanding of the general character of the subject matters of moral assessment, amusement parks are not among morality's subject matters, but institutions are.
+Given this pretheoretical understanding of the general character of the subject matters, but institu-tions are.
 Thus, Disneyland is subject to moral assessment not as an amusement park, but rather as an institution that has a bearing on whether people flourish within their communities.
 (Similarly, Michael Jackson is subject to moral assessment not as an entertainer but rather as a person whose choices have an impact both on himself and on many other people.)
 Likewise, acts, rules of conduct, and character traits are subjects of moral assessment because they affect whether people flourish within communities.